mietzen/split-gateway/README.md

 ## The Problem
 Usual all my traffic is routed through a VPN via a VPN Gateway (OpenWRT Router), I now wanted to operate different services on a server in my network and expose the service ports via my normal ISP Router.

-Basically this what I wanted:
+### **What I wanted:**
 ![What I wanted](assets/wanted.png)

-But this is what I got:
+### **What I got:**
 ![What I got](assets/got.png)

 UPD packages could reach the service, but no TCP packages, generally speaking the service couldn't answer.
-THis is because the default route is applied for all packages so all outgoing packages where sent over the VPN Gateway and where lost.
+This is because the default route is applied for all packages so all outgoing packages where sent over the VPN Gateway and where lost.

 ## The Solution